 Mary Biddlecombe | 40 Outstanding Global Women 2023

-Mary Biddlecombe, Executive Director – Development and External Relations, at TASIS, The American School in England, has forged a successful career across multiple sectors by connecting and leading people.
-Mary’s is the latest in our series of profiles celebrating inspirational women ahead of International Women’s Day 2023.
+Mary Biddlecombe, executive director – development and external relations, at TASIS, The American School in England, has forged a successful career across multiple sectors by connecting and leading people.

 “I can’t think of any areas where we don’t have female leaders.
 I’d like to say now the question is more ‘what does a good leader look like?’
 I think that’s very encouraging.”